ateeqdev/web3_of_the_day/README.md

 Journal of my learning progress in blockchain

+#### April 15, 2022 (Day 102): Solidity: NFT Collection dApp (Day 6)

+Learned about reactjs useContext, useState and useRef in preparation for the next of NFT Collection app

+#### April 14, 2022 (Day 101): Solidity: NFT Collection dApp (Day 5)

+Facing some issues while deploying the smart contract (address not shown in terminal)

 #### April 13, 2022 (Day 100): Solidity: NFT Collection dApp (Day 4)

 Contract done